Larry Sanger: Neutrality and ideological bias

-Pornographic content
+Adult content

 In April 2010, Sanger sent a letter to the Federal Bureau of Investigation (FBI) about his concern that Wikimedia Commons was hosting child pornography and later clarified the object of his concern was "obscene visual representations of the abuse of children" and not photographs.
 Sanger said he felt it was his "civic duty" to report the images.
 Critics accused Sanger of having an ulterior motive for reporting the images, noting he was still in charge of the faltering Citizendium project and said that publicizing the accusations was unnecessary.
 In 2012, Sanger told Fox News that he worked with NetSpark to get them to donate or heavily discount its pornographic image filtering technology for use on Wikipedia.
-He claimed that NetSpark attempted to contact the Wikimedia Foundation in 2012 but received no response.
+He said that NetSpark attempted to contact the Wikimedia Foundation in 2012 but received no response.
 In a subsequent interview with TechCrunch TV, Sanger criticized Wikipedia for containing too much pornography that children could access and said that he did not regret leaving Wikipedia.